 Most cycling is done during daylight, but riding in conditions where bicycle lighting becomes essential is no less legitimate.
 Serious transportation/commuter cycling will, sooner or later, lead to cycling after dark, and/or traveling on busier throughfares.
 Road riders have to share rual roads with motorized traffic moving at higher speeds.
 Avoiding darkness becomes more and more difficult during the fall and winter months, as daylight hours fade.
 Even during summer, night cycling can be a change of pace and a welcome reprieve from hot daytime temperatures.

-Bikes sold factory equipped with lights historically have been essentially nonexistent in North America (notwithstanding the welcome market uptick in urban commuter style bikes over the past few seasons).
+Bikes sold factory equipped with lights historically have been essentially nonexistent in North America (notwithstanding the welcome market uptick in urban commuter style bikes over the past decade or so).
 There's no idiot-proof bike lighting standards either, so it's up to you to pick out gear suitable for the intended application; hopefully, this page will provide some guidance.

 No disrespect is intended towards generator lighting.
 Their advantages of unlimited runtime and being always ready are very compelling.
 High quality systems (i.e. the CAD$100-$400+ ones) are extremely hard to find.
 Unlike their mass market counterparts of old, good generator systems reportedly provide comfortably good (but not motor vehicle-level excessive) navigation-quality output, have little to imperceptible drag, and have legendary reliability.
 The most renown high quality generator system is the Schmidt hub dynamo.
 Peter White Cycles in the US is the sole North American importer.
 Shimano offers a little less deluxe but more affordable and still high quality hub dynamos, and word is that Shimano Canada can import into the country.
 Ask your local bike shop.